— Topics —

 Those who didn’t know my experience told me, “You’re gaining weight because you’re eating more,” but that wasn’t true.

-After my body adjusted to my new eating plan, I gained weight by eating and got more muscle and a greater appetite.
+After my body adjusted to my new eating plan, I gained weight little by little by eating.
+As I gained weight, I gradually gained more muscle and my appetite increased.
 As a result, I was able to eat more than before.
 So, the reality was the other way around.

 ▽Maybe it’s easier for you to imagine with an extreme example.